Albert Hastings Markham: Sinking of HMS Victoria

 The surviving crew of Victoria were court-martialled for the loss of their ship and were exonerated.
 Markham was not tried so no verdict was passed upon his actions.
 The Victoria verdict noted that it was difficult to condemn an officer for obeying an explicit command, but regrettable that Markham had accepted the order without query.
 Markham attempted to obtain his own court martial to clear his name, but was persuaded by the new commander of the Mediterranean fleet and chairman of Victoria's court martial, Admiral Michael Culme-Seymour, that it was not in his best interest to persist in this attempt.

 Markham completed his tour of the Mediterranean before a period on half pay without a command.
 He was promoted to Vice-Admiral on 23 August 1897.

 On 1 November 1901, he was made Commander-in-Chief, The Nore, making him responsible for the defence of the port of London and of merchant ships along the East coast of Britain.
 He hoisted his flag on board the battleship HMS Edinburgh on the same day.
-He was promoted to the rank of admiral on 21 January 1903.
-Having been made a Knight Commander of the Order of the Bath on 9 November 1903, he retired upon reaching the age limit on 11 November 1906.
+He was promoted to the full rank of admiral on 21 January 1903.
+Stepping down from his command after two years in November 1903, he was made a Knight Commander of the Order of the Bath in the 1903 Birthday Honours on 9 November 1903.
+He retired from the navy upon reaching the age limit on 11 November 1906.
 At the outbreak of the First World War he offered his services to the Admiralty, but his services were declined.
 Instead, he worked for the next four years as treasurer for the Mine Sweepers' Fund.
-He had just finished some fund work on 23 October 1918 when he fell ill, and died two weeks before his 77th birthday.
+He had just finished some fund work on 23 October 1918 when he fell ill, and died at age 76.